usnistgov/Intra-Vehicular-Networks/README.md

    #### Interoperability Code  (contributors :  khalid.halba@nist.gov & charif.mahmoudi@nist.gov ) :

-      /can2ipwrapper/Licence-can-utils.md   : licence to reuse / modify files
       /can2ipwrapper/IPtoCanwrapper.c       : convert IP frames to CAN frames : CAN+IP sockets.
       /can2ipwrapper/can2IPwrapper.c        : convert CAN frames to IP frames : CAN+IP sockets.
+      /can2ipwrapper/CANSx.sh               : CAN interface configuration.
+      /can2ipwrapper/Licence-can-utils.md   : licence to reuse / modify files.

    #### CAN Libraries and traffic generators  ( Reused Code )  : https://github.com/linux-can/can-utils

       /can2ipwrapper/Licence-can-utils.md   : licence to reuse / modify files